FullstackAcademy/Mewtify/README.md

 - pyaes has to be installed

 **Features:**
-- Python mutation available for windows
+- Python mutation available for Windows
-- Python mutation available for linux
+- Python mutation available for Linux
-- JPEG mutation availlable for windows
+- JPEG mutation availlable for Windows
+- PHP mutation availlable for Windows

 **How it operates:**